ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### Test Framework

-- Moved Project Test Suite execution to single JVM.
+- Moved the Project Test Suite execution to a single JVM.
 Changed from running each Test Suite in a JVM instance.
-(Improves user experience when debugging tests.
-No longer prompts to debug each test suite of a project)
+This Improves the user experience when debugging tests.
+It no longer prompts to debug each test suite of a project.
-- Support for seamless integration to CICD tools by adding inbuilt path fixes to the Jacoco XML generated for ballerina packages
+- Support for seamless integration of CICD tools by adding inbuilt path fixes to the Jacoco XML generated for Ballerina packages.

 #### Debugger

 - Added conditional breakpoint support.
-(Users can now configure conditional expressions for Ballerina breakpoints in the VSCode debug view)
+(Conditional expressions can now be configured for Ballerina breakpoints in the Visual Studio Code Debug view).
-- Added support to configure environment variables in launch mode.
+- Added support to configure environment variables in the launch mode.
 - Added expression evaluation support for type cast expressions.

 #### OpenAPI

-- Added json file generated support to the ballerina to openapi command
+- Added JSON file generated support to the Ballerina to OpenAPI command.

 ```shell
 bal openapi -i <ballerina file> --json
 ```

-- Added improvements for handling ballerina resource function response type in openapi to ballerina command.
+- Added improvements for handling the Ballerina resource function response type in OpenAPI to the Ballerina command.

 #### Documentation

-- Moved out standard library API documentation to [Ballerina Central Docs](https://docs.central.ballerina.io).
+- Moved the standard library API documentation out to [Ballerina Central Docs](https://docs.central.ballerina.io) from the Ballerina Website.

 ##### Language Server